jkagawa/fsnd-capstone-project/README.md

 ```bash
 python test_app.py
 ```
-This test also connects to a Postgres database hosted in Heroku, so there is no need to run the database server locally.
+This test also connects to a Postgres database hosted in Supabase, so there is no need to run the database server locally.

 ### API Endpoints